 The reason why they are called SCHEDULE is because they included in one of the Schedule of the Constitution of India.
 Our Constitution has 12 Schedules.
 The Scheduled Tribes people are the one who are previously untouchables.
 According to Hindu Mythology, this is the fifth category in the VARNA system.
 The Scheduled Tribes people are generally called as ADIVASI.
-3. Adivasi Adivasi are the tribal groups population of mainland South Asia.
+2. Adivasi Adivasi are the tribal groups population of mainland South Asia.
 Adivasi make up 8.6% of India's population, or 104 million people, according to the 2011 census, and a large percentage of the Nepalese population.
 They comprise a substantial indigenous minority of the population of India and Nepal.
 The same term Adivasi is used for the ethnic minorities of Bangladesh and the native Tharu people of Nepal.
 The word is also used in the same sense in Nepal, as Janajati, although the political context differed historically under the Shah and Rana dynasties.
-Adivasis societies are particularly prominent in Andhra Pradesh, Chhattisgarh, Gujarat, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, West Bengal and some north-eastern states, and the Andaman and Nicobar Islands.
+Adivasis societies are particularly prominent in Chhattisgarh, Andhra Pradesh, Gujarat, Jharkhand, Madhya Pradesh.
+Maharashtra, Odisha, West Bengal and some north-eastern states, and the Andaman and Nicobar Islands.
 Many smaller tribal groups are quite sensitive to ecological degradation caused by modernization.
 Both commercial forestry and intensive agriculture have proved destructive to the forests that had endured swidden agriculture for many centuries.
-Adivasis in central part of India have been victims of the Salwa Judum campaign by the Government against the Naxalite insurgency.
+Adivasis in central part of India have been victims of the SalwaJudum campaign by the Government against the Naxalite insurgency.
 An example for TRIBE is DEAD HEADS who followed the GRATEFUL HEAD.
 Example is CHOCTAW AMERICAN INDIANS.
-4. Largest Tribe in India According to 2011 Census of India, BHIL is the most popular tribe with a total population of 4,618,068 constituting 37.7% of the total ST population.
+3. Largest Tribe in India According to 2011 Census of India, BHIL is the most popular tribe with a total population of 4,618,068 constituting 37.7% of the total ST population.
 GOND is the seond largest tribe, with a population of 4,357,918 constituting of 35.6% MADHYA PRADESH has more than 1.6 Crore ST population who mare 21% of state population.
-MIZORAM and LAKSHADWEEP had the highest percentage of ST population but as number one think CHATTISGARH will top the list.
-5. Indian Laws 5.1 Constitutional Provisions According to Art.342 of Constitution of India, the President after consulting with the state governments concerned has promulgated nine orders so far.
+International Journal of Research in all Subjects in Multi Languages [Author: Dilipkumar M. Kathad] [Subject: Law] MIZORAM and LAKSHADWEEP had the highest percentage of ST population but as number one think CHATTISGARH will top the list.
+4. Special provision in Indian Laws 4.1 Constitutional Provisions According to Art.342 of Constitution of India, the President after consulting with the state governments concerned, has promulgated nine order so far.
 This promulgation has clearly specified the Scheduled Tribes in relation to concerned State and Union territories.
 India can proudly be called the largest TRIBAL population in the world.
 According to 2001 Census, 8.2% of India's population.
 This interprets into 82 million people.
-In all,, 698 Scheduled Tribes exist in India.
+In all., 698 Scheduled Tribes exist in India.
 Constitutional Provisions/ Safeguards for Scheduled Tribes can be divided into two parts.
 1. Protective.
-2. Development 5.2 Basic Safeguards Provided In Indian Constitution I. Educational & Cultural Safeguards Art.
+2. Development.
+5. Basic Safeguards Provided In Indian Constitution I. Educational & Cultural Safeguards Art.
 15(4):- Special provisions for advancement of other backward classes (it includes STs) Art.
 29:- Protection of Interests of Minorities (it includes STs) Art.
 46:-The State shall promote, with special care, the educational and economic interests of the weaker sections of the people, and in particular, of the Scheduled Castes, and the Scheduled Tribes, and shall protect them from social injustice and all forms of exploitation, • Art.
 350:- Right to conserve distinct Language, Script or Culture; Art.
 350:- Instruction in Mother Tongue.